dsaidgovsg/registrywatcher/README.md

 ## TODO

 A makefile to avoid having to change your local docker daemon config so as to run the tests as docker-in-docker for CI integration.

-A makefile step to regenerate testing certificates in `testutils/snakeoil`

 An interface to swap in the deployment agent (only Nomad supported for now).